 Located in the Ural Mountains, Mezhgoyre in Bashkortostan is a top-secret town in Russia that is completely forbidden to any visitor.

 The town is supposedly home to Russia’s nuclear missile site and no visitors are allowed even in its vicinity.

 The town also has the infamous Mount Yamnatau.
-The United State claims that the mountain contains the Russian Government’s extensive bunker complex.
+The United States claims that the mountain contains the Russian Government’s extensive bunker complex.

 5. North Sentinel Island, India: The Native Tribe Doesn’t Appreciate Visitors

-Located in the Indian Ocean, the natives of the North Sentinel Island have been isolated from the main island from ages.
-Any efforts to make the natives a part of the mainland has met resistance.
+Located in the Indian Ocean, the natives of the North Sentinel Island have been isolated from the main island for ages.
+Any efforts to make the natives a part of the mainland have met resistance.

 In 2006, the Indian government has prohibited travel within 3 miles of the Island to prevent any further casualties and to protect the native inhabitants.
 This is thus one of the most forbidden places in India.

 6. Zone Rogue, France: Ravaged by WW I, the Area is Not Habitable

 Also called the Red Zone, Zone Rouge constitutes a chain of uninhabited areas in North-eastern France which is one of the most restricted places on earth.